 There are many other good aspects to chia seeds and the cherry on top is that they’re almost tasteless, you can put it anywhere you want, and everything will still taste pretty good.

 Like chia, kale’s been the new kid on the block these last few years, with kale smoothies popping up in every health blog.
-And there are good reasons to it.
-Kale is one of the most nutrient dense food on the planet, just like chia seeds.
+And there are good reasons for it.
+Kale is one of the most nutrient-dense food on the planet, just like chia seeds.

 Here are some of the great electrolytes and vitamins you’ll find in kale:

 - Huge amounts of vitamins (A, K, C, B6)

 As I said, kale is an excellent way to pack up a lot of vitamins and nutrients before a fast.
 Kale is also very low calorie while really high in water.
 Which means it has a very low energy density.

 Since it’s also high in fiber, kale might make you feel satiated on a very low-calorie intake while being easy to digest.

 I mentioned it before but packing your body full of proteins is a good way to prevent muscle loss when fasting.
 And when it comes to getting proteins, not many foods beat the very much-loved egg.

 Eggs are good, you can put them in any dish, in any shape or form, they’re always delicious.
 And it’s an amazing source of protein and amino acids.
 One egg contains these nutrients: